thisisamank/blog-backup/cl186xubd09rokpnvaecb6xqq.md

 Whenever you work at a startup, a lot of responsibilities come up and you learn to do a lot of things at the same time.

 1. Technology: I got better at Flutter.
-Learn't riverpod, managing APIs and a lot of other things.
+Learn't riverpod, managing APIs, and a lot of other things.
 2. Fail fast: While working at a startup it’s very critical that we implement things faster & fail fast while slowly winning the game in long term.
 3. Time management: Working here gave me a fairly good taste of how real-life jobs are.
 I was managing work, college, leading a team at CrossKnot, and managing some personal issues at the same time and it taught me a lot of things.